Eric M. Patashnik

 Eric M. Patashnik is Julis-Rabinowitz Professor of Public Policy, Professor of Political Science, and Director of Brown's Master of Public Affairs program.

-Patashnik is the editor of the Journal of Health Politics, Policy and Law.
-He is also Nonresident Senior Fellow at the Brookings Institution and a Fellow of the National Academy of Public Administration.
+Patashnik is also Nonresident Senior Fellow at the Brookings Institution and a Fellow of the National Academy of Public Administration.
 Before coming to Brown, Patashnik held faculty positions at the Frank Batten School of Leadership and Public Policy at the University of Virginia, the Luskin School of Public Affairs at UCLA, and the department of political science at Yale University.
 During his time at UVA, he served as associate dean and acting dean at the Batten School.
 Patashnik is the author and editor of several books including Unhealthy Politics: The Battle over Evidence-Based Medicine (with Alan Gerber and Conor Dowling, Princeton University Press, 2017) and Reforms at Risk: What Happens After Major Policy Changes Are Enacted (Princeton University Press, 2008).
 He has twice won the Louis Brownlow Book Award of the National Academy of Public Administration and also won the Don K. Price Book Award of the American Political Science Association.
+He was a Research Fellow at the Brookings Institution during 1995-96, served as President of the Public Policy Section of the American Political Science Association during 2017-18, and was the editor of Journal of Health Politics, Policy and Law during 2016-2019.

 Patashnik received his PhD from the University of California, Berkeley.

-My current research projects include a study of the response of physicians and medical societies to the opioid epidemic and a study of the incentives for policy entrepreneurship in an era of partisan polarization.
+My current research projects include a study of how the incidence of costs and benefits influences citizens' policy preferences and a study of the politics of policy backlash.

 Unhealthy Politics: The Battle over Evidence-Based Medicine (with Alan S. Gerber and Conor M. Dowling).
 (Princeton: Princeton University Press, 2017)